MSc

 Research Informed

-Students in Intelligent Vision are taught by academics with specialist experience in areas including brain-inspired AI, medical imaging, computer vision, machine learning, neurobotics, data analytics, and parallel computing.
+Students in Artificial Intelligence are taught by academics with specialist experience in areas including brain-inspired AI, medical imaging, computer vision, machine learning, neurobotics, data analytics, and parallel computing.
 The School of Computer Science's highly active research centres are focused on world-leading developments in computer vision, robotics and autonomous systems, and agri-food technologies, with strong links to many industrial collaborators and other universities around the world.
 We aim to incorporate as much of our research as possible into our taught curriculum and we provide students with opportunities to get involved in our exciting cutting-edge research activity.

-Throughout the Intelligent Vision course, I gained better insights into the data analysis segment and improved my analytical thinking.
+Throughout the course, I gained better insights into the data analysis segment and improved my analytical thinking.
 I am happy I went through this programme as it helped me expand my skill set and secure a job as a Data Quality Analyst for an analytics software company.

 Student Project Work